krishnapriyasri2004/krishnapriyasri2004/README.md

 🎓 I'm a passionate Decision Science student exploring the fascinating world of data-driven solutions.
 I enjoy working on projects that merge analytics, predictive modeling, and visualization to uncover meaningful insights.

 ## Technical Proficiency
-💻 I’m skilled in Python, scikit-learn, PowerBI, and SQL.
+💻 I'm skilled in Python, scikit-learn, PowerBI, and SQL.
 I also work with Excel, pandas, and machine learning libraries to build projects that turn complex datasets into clear, impactful stories.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">